Telehealth: Can a Doctor Really Diagnose Over Zoom?

 Drs.
 Francavilla Brown and Boyd told AMA that telemedicine “is easier than people think it is to incorporate into a practice.”

 With technological advancements typically come progress and challenges.
-Physicians who have tried implementing telemedicine have identified these challenges, and have come up with a few solutions.
+Physicians who have tried implementing telemedicine have identified these challenges and have come up with a few solutions.

 One challenge is patients may not have a good signal to support their doctor’s visit.
-The trouble with a weak signal may make the appointment longer, or impossible for someone who really needs it.
+The trouble with a weak signal may make the appointment longer or impossible for someone who really needs it.
 Another challenge physicians have identified is booking appointments to be a televisit for doctor’s offices.
 The patient must call into the office to ensure their appointment is virtual.

 While telehealth services may not be the best option for detecting major issues, it has been great for reassessing and monitoring patients who have known problems.
 It can also be used to adjust medications, answer questions, and share information.
-Patients in areas where medical resources are limited also benefit greatly from these services.

 These services also help people avoid unnecessary hospital visits, which helps to give advice at a distance, save time, and reduce costs for both patients and doctors.
 Not only will it help avoid hospital visits when they aren’t necessary, but it will also give patients in the hospital the ability to discharge sooner by monitoring their vitals with telemedicine.